create a one-page website on WordPress

 From the menu, click on Header to open up the header settings:

-💡 Also make a mental note that Footer is directly underneath Header, with Menus being a few slots below that.
+💡 Also make a mental note that Footer is directly underneath Header, with Menus a few slots below that.
 We’ll be covering those right after and you’ll access them through here.

-There’s a lot you can customize in the Header section – down to some of the tiniest minutiae.
+There’s a lot you can customize in the Header section – down to some of the tiniest details.
 Fortunately, we have a very comprehensive Docs library that covers all of it in great depth.
 I recommend reading it so you can get your header section looking exactly the way you want.

-With that said, one specific aspect of the header that I did want to draw your attention to, is the layout feature at the bottom.
+With that said, one specific aspect of the header that I did want to draw your attention to is the layout feature at the bottom.
 You’ll see this layout in any individual header section you’re customizing (and in other areas of the Customizer).

 For example, in the image below, it happens to be the Logo & Site Identity section.